-The course, like it’s prerequisite Bit-O Data Structures, is written in Python, so most of the algorithms you write will be Python classes.
-Aside from the Python coding exercises that you can complete in your browser, there’s also multiple choice questions that help ensure you’ve digested the reading material.
-Sometimes the more math intensive stuff simply can’t be learned easily through code, so you’ve got to do a bit of reading.
+The course, like its prerequisite, Learn Data Structures](https://boot.dev/learn/learn-data-structures), is written in Python, so most of the algorithms you write will be Python classes.
+Aside from the Python coding exercises that you can complete in your browser, multiple-choice questions help ensure you’ve digested the reading material.
+Sometimes the more math-intensive stuff simply can’t be learned easily through code, so you’ve got to do a bit of reading.

 There are four modules.

 In this module, we have a brief refresher on graph data structures, and implement some basic traversal algorithms like breadth and depth-first search.
 We also cover different types of graphs, like complete and directed graphs, and how they can be represented in code.

 In this module, we really round out our experience with graphs.
 We learn about greedy algorithms, and how they can help us write faster code.
 We also implement a priority queue so that we can use it as we do a deep dive on Dijkstra’s algorithm.
 Finally, we finished the module by writing an A* search that can find its way quickly through a muddy map - similar to what you’d need to write as a game developer.